 The South Florida Theatre League provides professional development and creative workshops for both its organizational members and its individual members.
-Any future workshops will be listed here when they are announced.
+Workshops are announced in our weekly updates to members, on our social media page, and on the front page of our website.

 Our workshops for organizations cover a variety of topics, with practical applications for theatre administrators.
 We’ve had workshops led by Christina Alexander of Alexander Christie, Hope Chavez and Corinne Woods of the Alliance of Resident Theatres in New York, Teresa Eyring of the Theatre Communications Group, William Fernandez of the Broadway Factor, John McEwen of The New Jersey Theatre Alliance, Nicole Perry of Momentum Stage, and Beth Prevor of Hands On.